Siming-He/siming-he.github.io/pages/about.md

 # **About Me**

 Hi, I am **{{ site.author.name }}** :wave:<br><br>
-I am a junior studying <i>Computer and Information Science</i> and <i>Statistics</i> at the Engineering School and the Wharton School of University of Pennsylvania respectively.
+I am a junior studying <i>Computer and Information Science</i>, <i>Statistics</i>, and <i>Mathematics</i> at the Engineering School and the Wharton School of University of Pennsylvania.
 My research interest is in the field of robotics and machine learning.
 I am currently a student researcher mentored by <a href="https://pratikac.github.io/" target="_blank">Pratik Chaudhari</a> in the <a href="https://www.grasp.upenn.edu/" target="_blank">GRASP Robotics Laboratory</a>.
 I'm also working on projects in <a href="https://www.kumarrobotics.org/" target="_blank">Vijay Kumar Lab</a>.
 <br><br>
 I am originally from <a href="https://en.wikipedia.org/wiki/Xi%27an" target="_blank">Xi'an</a>, a city with long history, in north-central China.
 I stayed in Canada for three years during high school.
 <br><br>